derilous/property-finder-e2e/README.md

    - Search for properties located in 'Bahrain Bay'.
    - Select the first search result and assert the Available from date to not be empty.

 4. This repo also includes a brief performance test on the homepage using lighthouse.

-Account Deletion: Verify that users can initiate the account deletion process.

-Confirmation and Cancellation: Test the confirmation and cancellation steps during account deletion.
+It will run with the other tests, and reports are accessible as HTML files in **/cypress/performance-reports**.
+The scope is better outlined in **/non-code-files/Test Execution Summary.pdf** as well.

 Tools and Technologies: